mistik0611/gdpython/README.md

 ## Current issues
 ~~Game is laggy, key press doesn't work instantly~~ Fixed on 2025/02/01

-Pause menu code failed, in the file ~~as comments~~
+~~Pause menu code failed, in the file as comments~~ Fixed on 2025/04/10

-The program is laggy again
+~~The program is laggy again~~ Fixed on 2025/04/10

+Cannot resume after pausing the game